On this page you will find:

-- Have developed and registered a Quality Assurance Program (QAP) with the local Public Health Unit.
+- Develop and register a Quality Assurance Program (QAP) with the local Public Health Unit.

-- Submitted a Food Business Notification to Council
+- Submit a Food Business Notification to Council

-Note: Information and templates for developing a Quality Assurance Program are available from the NSW Health website: www.health.nsw.gov.au *(LINK).
+Water carters should refer to the NSW Health website for information on their obligations to cart drinking water and for information and templates for developing a Quality Assurance Program.
 The QAP must comply with the requirements stated in the NSW Guidelines for Water Carters and the Australian Drinking Water Guidelines.

 What are the benefits of being a registered user?

-- Account Card/s issued to purchase water supply.
-Additional cards can be issued upon request (fees apply).
+- Account card/s issued to purchase water supply.
+Additional cards can be issued on request (fees apply).

 - Transaction receipt issued by Council when topping up account balance.

 - Account balance is stored on centralised system associated to the account and not linked to the card.
 Users can have multiple cards with the balance accessible on all registered cards.